abapGit/abapGit/docs/collections/_development/serializers.md

 If an inactive version of an object exists, the class shall indicate so in the `is_active` method. abapGit displays such objects with a yellow bolt icon in the repo view.
 However, the inactive version must be ignored by the serializer.

 As a result, a repo shall only contain the definition of active objects.
-Therefore, the deserializer can assume that the repo contains a consistent object definition and shall create an active version of the object (or update and active it).
+Therefore, the deserializer can assume that the repo contains a consistent object definition and shall create an active version of the object (or update and activate it).

 ## Constructor